July 28, 2025

 Through Community-Connected Learning:

-Real Example from Our Current Term:During National Science Week this term, children will conduct experiments that connect to real-world scientific discovery.
-They won't just be playing with materials - they'll be understanding how curiosity and investigation contribute to human knowledge and community wellbeing.
+A Real Example From Our Program: During a recent National Science Week, children conducted experiments that connected to real-world scientific discovery.
+They weren't just playing with materials - they were understanding how curiosity and investigation contribute to human knowledge and community wellbeing.

 Observable Signs Your Child Is Developing: